-The filing fee for a Complaint for Eviction and Damages is $185 plus $17 per tenant for issuance of the summons.
+The filing fee for a Complaint for Eviction is as follows plus $17 per tenant for issuance of the summons

 I am a landlord and the tenant left property in the premises when they moved.
 Can I throw their belongings out if they have moved?

 To protect yourself from any legal action, the landlord should file a formal eviction by completing the appropriate complaint for eviction.
 When the sheriff serves the final paperwork (Writ of Possession) on the property, the landlord is then authorized to remove anything left in the premises.